Linux logout user or logoff user commands

 You will be logout of a login shell session or secure shell session.

-Task: Linux logout user
+Task: Linux logout all other users

 If you would like to logout other users, you must login as root user.
-Next you need to use pkill command.
+Next you need to use the pkill command.

 pkill command syntax

-pkill -KILL -u {username}
+pkill -KILL -u {username} |

 To see list of logged in user type who or w command: